 This later definition of an internal martial art allows any martial art, or even any physical training, to become an internal practice.
 By shifting the focus of training from physical (preoccupied with the body and its needs) to physiological (the functions and activities of life) the practice method and purpose changes.

 You need to decide why you desire to practice the internal martial arts.
 This decision will define the art for you.
 Once made, this decision is not fixed; it will morph to include different (or even all) aspects outlined below.
 For now, choose one of these five reasons before continuing:

 You desire to be in better shape but are not engaged with modern exercise programs.
 Your practice is based on your current physical condition (no overexertion allowed) with the goal of improving health.

 You feel out of shape mentally.
 You may feel depressed, cranky, or just have a perplexing problem that you cannot solve.
 Your practice is focused on breathing and attention with the intent of improving your mood.

 You feel that it is time to develop a deeper understanding of yourself and the world around you.
 In Daoist practice, the student seeks to be in harmony with the Dao.
 The Buddhist practice seeks understanding and enlightenment.
 A middle way (Zen), is to seek enlightenment by following the Dao.
 You can associate your practice with any spiritual belief system.
 You do not have to become a Daoist or Buddhist to practice the martial arts.

 The last reason to practice would be the martial one.
 The purpose of practice is to gain physical power, speed, and skill to overcome an opponent in a fight.
-The martial student is fully engaged in the other four aspects as well, recognizing that real warriors contribute to their community, through physical, spiritual, and mental well-being.
+The martial student is fully engaged in the other four aspects as well, recognizing that proper warriors contribute to their community, through physical, spiritual, and mental well-being.